codemix/babel-plugin-macros/README.md

 - **1.0.12** new syntax for define macro, using label
 - **1.0.13** Implement function inlining for macro arguments
 - **1.0.14** fix for different inlined function types in macro-argument
+- **1.0.15** fix crash for case if babel-core use same babel-traverse, but in own sub-directory (without npm dedupe)

 # License